gradha/gradha.github.io/src/articles/24-goodbye-nim-and-good-luck.rst

 Since I started this blog with the purpose of writing articles about Nim and taking potshots at other programming languages from the safety of a random troll, I don't think I'll write anything more here.
-All the nim software I've created also has an expiration date: Nim 1.0.
+All the Nim software I've created also has an expiration date: Nim 1.0.
 I've already spent the last weeks cleaning and upgrading the code I had working with 0.9.6 to work with 0.10.2, but there are still many deprecated warnings left which will make it again